 (b) the several sources from which other moneys relating to the project are received, and the manner in which those moneys are distributed,

-and shall ensure that those records are open to inspection by responsible officers of the Commission, the Treasury of the State, and the Auditor General.
+and shall ensure that those records are open to inspection by responsible officers of the Authority, the Treasury of the State, and the Auditor General.

-[Section 12A inserted by No. 62 of 1983 s.3.]
+[Section 12A inserted by No. 62 of 1983 s.3; amended by No. 28 of 2006 s.
+321 and 332.]

 13. Delegation

-(1) With the consent of the Minister the Commission may by an instrument in writing in relation to such matter or class of matters and to such activity of the Commission as is specified in that instrument and to the extent therein set out, delegate any of its powers or functions under this Act (except this power of delegation) to a member or an officer of the Commission.
+(1) With the consent of the Minister the Authority may by an instrument in writing in relation to such matter or class of matters and to such activity of the Authority as is specified in that instrument and to the extent therein set out, delegate any of its powers or functions under this Act or the Government Employees’ Housing Act 1964 (except this power of delegation) to an officer of the Authority.

-(2) A delegation under subsection (1) may be varied or revoked by notice in writing served on the delegate and no delegation prevents the exercise or performance by the Commission of any of its powers or functions.
+(2) A delegation under subsection (1) may be varied or revoked by notice in writing served on the delegate and no delegation prevents the exercise or performance by the Authority of any of its powers or functions.

-(3) A power or function delegated by the Commission may be exercised or performed by the delegate —
+(3) A power or function delegated by the Authority may be exercised or performed by the delegate —

 (a) subject to and in accordance with the terms of the instrument of delegation; and

-(b) if the exercise of the power or the performance of the function is dependent upon the opinion, belief, or state of mind of the Commission — upon the opinion, belief, or state of mind of the delegate.
+(b) if the exercise of the power or the performance of the function is dependent upon the opinion, belief, or state of mind of the Authority — upon the opinion, belief, or state of mind of the delegate.

+[Section 13 amended by No. 28 of 2006 s.
+322 and 332.]

 14. Advice and investigations

-(1) The Commission shall —
+(1) The Authority shall —

 (a) advise the Minister on matters connected with this Act generally;